dtKinger/TOP-rock-paper-scissors/README.md

 A simple game of "Rock, Paper, Scissors".
 Play against the computer in a race to 5 points!

-Assignment for:

-* **The Odin Project Javascript Foundations** - [Rock, Paper, Scissors Assignemnt](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors)
+Assignment for **The Odin Project Javascript Foundations** - [Rock, Paper, Scissors](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors).